greenelab/phenoplier_manuscript/manuscript.md

 We used two large TWAS resources from different cohorts for discovery and replication.
 <!--  -->
 PhenomeXcan [@doi:10.1126/sciadv.aba2083], our discovery cohort, provides results on 4,091 traits across different categories (`add phenotyp_info file with categories like in emerge`{.red}).
-PhenomeXcan was built using publicly available GWAS summary statistics to compute gene-based associations with the PrediXcan family of methods described before.
+PhenomeXcan was built using publicly available GWAS summary statistics to compute
+1) gene-based associations with the PrediXcan family of methods (described before), and
+2) a posterior probability of colocalization between GWAS loci and *cis*-eQTL with fastENLOC [@doi:10.1126/sciadv.aba2083; @doi:10.1016/j.ajhg.2020.11.012].
 <!--  -->
 We refer to the matrix of $z$-scores from S-PrediXcan (Equation (@eq:spredixcan)) across $q$ traits and $m$ genes in tissue $t$ as $\mathbf{M}^{t} \in \mathbb{R}^{q \times m}$.
 As explained later, matrices $\mathbf{M}^{t}$ were used in our LV-based drug repurposing framework since they provide direction of effects.